 In this post I categorise the types of bias encountered in typical Data Science work.
 I have gathered these from recent blog posts , , and a discussion in my PhD thesis .
-I also show how to avoid bias in Data Science using some of the principles you can learn about in Guerrilla Analytics: A Practical Approach to Working with Data.
+I also show how to reduce bias using some of the principles you can learn about in Guerrilla Analytics: A Practical Approach to Working with Data.

 8 Types of Bias in Data Science

-The first step avoid bias in Data Science is to be aware of the types of bias you may encounter.
+The first step is to be aware of the types of bias you may encounter.

 - Confirmation bias.
 People are less critical of Data Science that supports their prior beliefs rather than challenges their convictions.